-A slightly longer explanation is that the changes are nominal, so palm coating shouldn’t be viewed as extra protection.
+A slightly longer explanation is that the changes are nominal.
 However, palm coatings do provide improved grip that can mean fewer slips with sharp objects, and thus potentially less opportunities for cuts.
 Palm coating also helps extend the life of the shell.
-As such, palm coating should be considered when choosing a cut-resistant glove.

 You know your workers need cut protection, but how do you decide which level of cut protection to buy?

-The ANSI/ISEA Standard established the ASTM F2992-15 test method for measuring cut resistance.
-The standard identifies nine cut levels (A1-A9), ranging from 200 grams to 6000+ grams of cut resistance.
+The ANSI/ISEA Standard established the ASTM F2992-15 standardized testing method for measuring cut resistance.
+The standard identifies nine cut protection levels from A1 (least cut resistant) to A9 (most cut resistant).

 Coup Test: In this test, test material is placed beneath a rotating circular blade that moves back and forth under a fixed weight until cut-through occurs.
 A cut score is recorded on a scale of 1-5.
 The problem with this testing method is that the blade dulls if used on high cut-resistant material, which results in inaccurate scores.